Pythonbratty/Website-django/README.md

 6. Write the codes in views.py to fetch the DB data to the endpoint.

-7. Write the codes in urls.py(myappp folder) to route the DB data to create an endpoint
+7. Write the codes in urls.py(myapp folder) to route the DB data to create an endpoint.

 8. Map it to urls.py in "mysite" folder's urls.py via regular expressions.
 Start the server and check whether all the apps are synchronized and are working simultaneously.